Hilarious reactions as BBNaija housemates finally make TikTok videos

 - The Big Brother Naija season six housemates are not only about ships, fights and games, they also get to have fun

-- The housemates recently unleashed their fun side as they finally made TikTok video to viral Nigerian songs that have been trending
+- The housemates recently unleashed their fun side as they finally made TikTok videos to viral Nigerian songs that have been trending

 - The videos saw some housemates in new light and while fans applauded some, they couldn't help but laugh at the others